- Understanding Definition and Benefits of Big Data in the Education Industry

 How to measure data in the world?

-Nowadays any type of information can be kept in cloud storages and the amount of digital information is growing at unbelievable speed.
+Nowadays, any type of information can be kept in cloud storage and the amount of digital information is growing at unbelievable speed.
 It is estimated that by the year 2025, there will be 163 zettabytes of data.
 To note, one zettabyte equals 1 billion terabytes or 1 trillion gigabytes.